ASU/asu-unity-stack/README.md

 ### Project Update!

-Two build tools have been added to this project to contributors in writing properly formated commit messages: commitizen and commitlint.
+Two build tools have been added to this project to assist contributors to write properly formmated commit messages: commitizen and commitlint.

 `commitlint` now evaluates *all* commits for format compliance **BEFORE** your commit is saved into the repository.
 All `git commit` commands are reviewed and accepted or rejected based on the message meeting our the Conventional Commit standard.
-If your commit message is formatted incorreclty, `commitlint` will reject your commit and require you resubmit with the correct syntax.
+If your commit message is formatted incorrectly, `commitlint` will reject your commit and require you to resubmit with the correct syntax.

 To assist contributors with writing compliant commit messages, the `commitizen` tool now inserts a new commit UI into the `git commit` CLI command.
 When you execute `git commit` in the terminal command-line, you will be prompted with questions to help build your commit message.